web counter

 Email

-Positive Emotion and Psychopathology Lab - PeopleAnsel & Silvan Gruber-Saucedo
+Positive Emotion and Psychopathology Lab - PeopleAnsel & Silvan Gruber-Saucedo (he/him)

 Ansel and Silvan are Boulder natives and the youngest members of the PEP lab.
 They are deemed high on sociability and approach related positive affectivity, and current projects include enhancing emodiversity and optimizing emotion regulation skillsets.
 They have been known to offer advice about mixed emotions and engage in art as a medium of emotion expression in the lab.